matteociccozzi/deep_learning_ex/README.md

-# deep_learning_ex
+# Deep Learning Exercises
-random exercises from a deep learning series course
+Random exercises from a deep learning series course on Udemy.